phelelani/nf-intro/README.md

 Or, `nextflow.config` file:
 - either global or per-process.

-### 4.2.
-Nextflow on a cluster (HPC)
+### 4.2. `nextflow` on a cluster (HPC)
 Script runs on the **head** node!
-- Nextflow uses the `executor` information to decide how the job should run.
+- `nextflow` uses the `executor` information to decide how the job should run.
 - Each process can be handled differently
-- Nextflow submits each process to the job scheduler on your behalf (e.g, if using `PBS/Torque`, `qsub` is done)
+- `nextflow` submits each process to the job scheduler on your behalf (e.g, if using `PBS/Torque`, `qsub` is done)

-What's great about this is that Nextflow handles any dependencies -- if some jobs rely on other jobs completing first, Nextflow handles this.
+What's great about this is that `nextflow` handles any dependencies -- if some jobs rely on other jobs completing first, `nextflow` handles this.
 There are also simple directives you can use to restrict the number of jobs running at a time so this can help you if there are queue restrictions.
-It's possible to do this without Nextflow, but it's much more transparent.
+It's possible to do this without `nextflow`, but it's much more transparent.

 Example:
 ```nextflow